chodgesfigma/sds-mono/README.md

 #### Building the project will do a number of things

-1. First it will generate build `sds-web-components`, which is our source of truth.
+1. First it will build `sds-web-components`, which is our source of truth.
 Upon building, Stencil will generate the necessary files within the output targets.
-Once `sds-web-components` has built, all other output target projects will now be able to be built.
+Once `sds-web-components` has been built, all other output target projects will now be able to be built.
 2. Next, it will build `sds-vue-components`
 3. Then `sds-angular-components` will be built
 4. Then `sds-react-components` will be built